USGS-OWI/owi-blog/content/fileOptions.md

 ```

 RDS files must be read entirely in memory so partial read times are not
-applicible.
+applicable.
 However, I will use 2 examples throughout to test the
 timings.
 The examples are deliberately set up to test many `dplyr` basic
 verbs and various data types, and other tricky situations like
 timezones.